microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0/Update-MgIdentityGovernanceAccessReviewDefinitionInstanceDecision.md

     - `[Id <String>]`: Unique identifier for the identity.
     - `[IPAddress <String>]`: Indicates the client IP address used by user performing the activity (audit log only).
     - `[UserPrincipalName <String>]`: The userPrincipalName attribute of the user.
-  - `[AppliedDateTime <DateTime?>]`: The timestamp when the approval decision was applied.
+  - `[AppliedDateTime <DateTime?>]`: The timestamp when the approval decision was applied.00000000-0000-0000-0000-000000000000 if the assigned reviewer hasn't applied the decision or it was automatically applied.
 The DatetimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Supports $select.
 Read-only.
   - `[ApplyResult <String>]`: The result of applying the decision.
 Possible values: New, AppliedSuccessfully, AppliedWithUnknownFailure, AppliedSuccessfullyButObjectNotFound and ApplyNotSupported.
 Supports $select, $orderby, and $filter (eq only).
 Read-only.
   - `[Decision <String>]`: Result of the review.
 Possible values: Approve, Deny, NotReviewed, or DontKnow.
 Supports $select, $orderby, and $filter (eq only).
   - `[Justification <String>]`: Justification left by the reviewer when they made the decision.